MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

             systemaction(Ok)
             {
-                Caption = 'Accept the suggestion'; // The Caption and Tooltip of system actions can be modified.
+                Caption = 'Keep it'; // The Caption and Tooltip of system actions can be modified.
             }
         }
     }